Candace Wheeler: The American Grocer

 Wheeler's first professional activity was writing for the American Grocer, a trade publication owned by her wholesale-grocer brothers, when edited by her husband Tom in 1874.
 The following year she created the "Home Department" for that journal, a pull-out section for grocers' wives and children, which she edited and to which she continued to contribute articles and semi-fiction based on her experiences to date.
 She hired both her son Jim, who would become a journalist and author, to write stories that reflected his stint as a mariner in the South Pacific, and her sister Lu to write articles about homemaking and home decoration, as well as humorous satires evoking their older relatives, exploiting the rural/urban tensions of the time.
-Much of Wheeler's life experiences before 1876, including travels abroad, may be gleaned from these early writings.

 Philadelphia Centennial

 In 1876, Wheeler visited the Philadelphia Centennial Exposition.
-She was impressed by the Royal School of Art Needlework's elaborate display, including designs by her favorite designer, Walter Crane, as well as by an exhibit of more practical items embroidered by English women.
-It was not merely the artistry of the needlework that inspired her; she embraced English idea of needlework as a business that benefited women.
-While still in Philadelphia, Wheeler conceived of an American version of the Royal School that would include "all articles of feminine manufacture."
-In her opinion, this model could help "educated" but impoverished women (implying class bias).
+She was impressed by the Royal School of Art Needlework's elaborate display, including designs by her favorite designer, Walter Crane, as well as by an exhibit of more practical items embroidered by English women. which inspired her to create an American version of the Royal School that would include "all articles of feminine manufacture" to help "educated" but impoverished women.
 Years later, in a letter to her niece, Wheeler described herself as "jumping at the possibility of work for the army of helpless women of N.Y. who were ashamed to beg & untrained to work."

 Society of Decorative Art in New York

 Wheeler co-founded the Society of Decorative Art with Caroline E. Lamson (Mrs. David) Lane in New York in 1877.
-She hired the recently widowed Elizabeth Bacon (Mrs. General George Armstrong) Custer as secretary: the two women became fast, life-long friends.
+She hired the recently widowed Elizabeth Bacon (Mrs. General George Armstrong) Custer as secretary: the two women became friends.
 The Society was intended to help women support themselves through artistic handicrafts including needlework and other decorative arts.
 It served the thousands of women who were left indigent at the end of the Civil War.
 Wheeler called on prominent New York society matrons to support a shop in which the high-quality, custom-made goods could be sold to produce income; they had five hundred subscribers within three years.

 Leading artists were hired to teach or judge exhibits at the Society in New York, including Louis Comfort Tiffany and John La Farge.
 Wheeler helped to start branches in Chicago, St. Louis, Hartford, Detroit, Troy, New York and Charleston, South Carolina.
-Although she described resigning in a huff from the Society of Decorative Arts in 1879, she actually remained involved and supportive for the next several years.
+Although her relationship with the Society became strained, she remained supportive for the next several years.